Logiqx/gps-wizard/docs/gpx/issues/coros.md

 ### Summary

-This document describes what it would take to ensure that GPX exports from COROS are fully compliant with GPX 1.1.
-This has a number of technical advantages, including full compatibility with even the strictest of applications that support GPX files.
+This document describes how to make the GPX exports from COROS be fully compliant with GPX 1.1.
+This has a number of technical advantages, including full compatibility with even the strictest of applications that support GPX files, such as Garmin's Basecamp.

 All of the changes are straightforward to implement, and validation of GPX files during development / testing is extremely easy using [freeformatter.com](https://www.freeformatter.com/xml-validator-xsd.html).
-You can copy / paste the example code at the top of this document to try it out.
+You can copy / paste the GPX example from the top of this document when trying out the freeformatter service.

 The addition of `<gpxdata:speed>` provides huge benefits to the speedsailing community.
-An overview of why speed is so important can be found on a separate [page](../speed.md).
-Although the examples are from an Apple Watch the issue of "spikes" is common to all GPS / GNSS receivers, including COROS.
+An overview of why speed is so important can be found on a separate [document](../speed.md).
+Although the examples are from an Apple Watch the issue of "spikes" in the positional data is common to all GPS / GNSS receivers, including COROS watches.

 I hope this information is helpful, and COROS developer(s) can be assigned some time to implement these changes, especially the addition of `<gpxdata:speed>` so that we can eliminate a number of data quality issues in the speedsailing community.